reginafernandezpinar/EGERIA.V2/README.md

-# MVC-egeria
+# Egeria
-repo egeria project using MVC
+Egeria Project using MySQL, MVC, user register and user login with jwt